Extreme events in dynamical systems and random walkers: A review: Extreme events due to random walkers and Brownian motion

 \subsection{Extreme events in multi-layer network}

 The study of extreme events due to nodal flux fluctuations on single-layer transportation networks gains immense attention.
-But, the internal competition for common resources is one of the realistic thing, which uncover a rich variety of phenomena of the society.
-Chen et al.\ \cite{chen2015extreme} considered a model, which helps to explore the extreme event dynamics using dynamical features of the interdependent networks.
+However, the internal competition for common resources is one of the realistic thing, which uncovers a wide variety of phenomena in a society.
+Chen et al.\ \cite{chen2015extreme} considered a model that helps explore the extreme event dynamics using the dynamical features of the interdependent networks.
 Figure\ \ref{fig_26} is a schematic description of the model.
 There is a network consisting of $N=10$ nodes (See Fig.\ \ref{fig_26}(a)).
 This main network is divided into $M=2$ layers.
 Each of these sublayers provides packet transportation service within their respective sublayer through its nodes and links.
 Different layers can share few common nodes (node $5$ and node $6$ in this schematic figure given in Figs.\ \ref{fig_26}(b) and \ref{fig_26}(c)).